-Motor insurance laws have changed & you need to be careful that you're not caught out.
+Motor insurance laws changed in 2011 & you need to be careful that you're not caught out.
 Here's what you need to know.

 Any vehicle that's driven on Britain's road's needs to be covered by third party insurance as a minimum.

-However, new legislation means this is no longer be the case.
+However, legislation introduced in 2011 means this is no longer be the case.

 Any vehicle registered for use on the road now needs to be insured.
 This applies to all cars, vans, motorbikes, motorhomes and trucks, even if they aren't in use.

 Responsibility for insuring a vehicle registered as roadworthy (and taxed accordingly) will sit with its registered keeper so even if you're not a vehicle's main driver you'll need to make sure it's insured.

 Fail to do this and you'll face a fixed penalty of £100 at the very minimum, fines of up to £1,000 and court prosecution will be used in a worst case scenario.

 Notifications are now being sent out with tax disc renewal reminders and the DVLA will also be writing to registered owners whose vehicles are neither insured or declared SORN with warnings from now on.